Skip to content

 When you’re joining a project or picking up code you haven’t touched in a while.

-1. Get the big pictureproject_summary with detail: "full" gives you architecture, file structure, autoloads, and conventions.
+1. Get the big picture. godotiq_project_summary with detail: "full" gives you architecture, file structure, autoloads, and conventions.

-2. Explore a specific system — Use file_context on key files (managers, autoloads) to understand their role and relationships.
+2. Explore a specific system.
+Use godotiq_file_context on key files (managers, autoloads) to understand their role and relationships.

-3. Trace a feature — Pick a user-facing feature and use trace_flow to follow it from UI to data layer.
+3. Trace a feature.
+Pick a user-facing feature and use godotiq_trace_flow to follow it from UI to data layer.

-4. Map dependenciesdependency_graph shows how modules connect and where the coupling is tight.
+4. Map dependencies. godotiq_dependency_graph shows how modules connect and where the coupling is tight.

 Example prompt: